 Indoor - Shorts and team coloured t-shirts, trainers/pumps or barefeet depending on the lesson.

 Outdoor - Team colouored t-shirts with suitable outer layers for weather conditions.
 Outdoor trainers.
 Shorts or tracksuit bottoms.

-Swimming lessons are offered to children in Year 4, with ‘catch up’ lessons offered in years 5 and 6 where pupils have not reached the required national standard.
+Swimming lessons run all year in Year 4, with ‘catch up’ lessons offered in years 5 and 6 where pupils have not reached the required national standard.
 These lessons take place at the Tadcaster Community Pool through the expertise of the centre’s own instructors.
-To help meet the costs for these lessons, the school usually asks for a voluntary contribution from parents.
+To help meet the costs for these lessons, the school asks for a voluntary contribution from parents.